Injuries Under Unusual Circumstances

 - injury in a bunkhouse or recreational facility;

-- injury while travelling to or from work;
+- injury while traveling to or from work;

 - injury caused by natural hazards (sunburn, bee stings, etc.); or